joshmfrankel/joshmfrankel.github.io/_posts/2026/2026-06-08-give-your-capybara-a-bath-decreasing-flaky-tests.md

 * Attempting to click hidden or background elements
 * Areas of high interactivity and/or animation timing

+These code smells indicate low confidence tests.
+If **retry** or **sleep** is necessary for a test to pass there is generally a better process or standard which will eliminate the need for these patches.

 Wouldn't it be nice if we could automatically detect these smells and make them easier to spot?
 That's where Rubocop comes in.